Last Updated on August 17, 2022

 MSC is an international cruise line, with ships sailing all around the globe.
 Although based in Geneva, MSC has been a big player in Europe, Asia, and South America.
 But until this year an MSC ship only sailed from PortMiami during the season.

 Cruising on the Divina – Abbreviated Opera

-Now, however, the line’s first in the Caribbean year-round, MSC Divina offers the abbreviated opera, Verdi’s La Traviata.
-Part of an excellent entertainment program, it’s an afternoon event on a sea day and a classic experience utilizing dancers and singers who perform two shows nightly – a different one each day – throughout the week’s cruise.
+Now, however, the line’s first in the Caribbean year-round, a MSC Divina cruise offers the abbreviated opera, Verdi’s La Traviata.
+Part of an excellent entertainment program, it’s an afternoon event on a sea day.
+It’s a classic experience utilizing dancers and singers who perform two shows nightly.
+And it’s a different one each day, throughout the week’s cruise.

 Presented by Cruise Director Andrew Schlemmer, the talented international cast interpreted the opera and called it “Love Me,” (as much as I love you) or Amami Quanto’Io T’Amoi.
 It tells the tragic love story of Violetta Valery and Alfredo Germano, with each act interpreted by classic ballet performers.